 The Nature Conservancy of Canada's (NCC's) Nebo property is found in the transition zone that bridges boreal forest with grasslands.
 The property is located about 50 minutes by vehicle west of Prince Albert.

 Nebo features mixed wood forest and wetlands.
 There are cleared pastures nearby.
-The landscape gently fold into balsam poplar, dogwood, white spruce, quaking aspen and even choke cherry shrubs.
+The landscape gently folds into balsam poplar, dogwood, white spruce, quaking aspen and even choke cherry shrubs.
 Rough fescue and northern snowberry are also found in this gently rolling terrain.
 Local ranchers occasionally graze their cattle here.

 The 439-acre (178-hectare) Nebo property is home to a diversity of mammals, waterfowl and grassland bird species.

 Waterfowl found here include:

 - boreal chickadee